federeinoso/TOP-rock-paper-scissors/README.md

-# ROCK PAPER SCISSORS - The Odin Project
+# rock, paper, scissors - The Odin Project

+The classic game made with JavaScript.